Updated on June 14, 2025

 - Those in allied activities – fisheries, poultry, etc.

 KCC is not just for landowners.
-Tenant farmers, oral lessees, and joint cultivators are eligible, too.
+Tenant farmers, oral lessees, joint cultivators, and share croppers are eligible, too.
+Even Self Help Groups (SHGs) involved in farming activities can apply.

-The goal is simple – provide credit to farmers when they need it, for all types of farming operations.
+The goal is simple – provide credit to farmers when they need it, for all types of farming operations and short-term credit requirements.

 Many Farmers Can Apply – Are You One of Them?